 It is important to note that if exclusive possession is granted, licences in excess of six months’ duration, may be construed as commercial leases.
 This then allows the occupier to benefit from the protection of the Landlord and Tenant Act 1954 under the terms of the licence agreement document.
 This may even be the case if the licence agreement document is entitled ‘licence’ and describes itself as a licence throughout.

-Protection provided by the Landlord and Tenant Act 1954
+The protection provided by the Landlord and Tenant Act 1954

 - The occupier benefits from ‘security of tenure’, which means that the occupier has the right to remain in the premises after the agreement expires upon the terms previously agreed until either the occupier or the owner bring this arrangement to an end.
 The owner can only bring the arrangement to an end under limited circumstances prescribed by the 1954 Act;